 Brew House Supervisor Salary Info

 In May 2018, the BLS reported that supervisors of servers and food preparation staff in the 90th percentile or higher earned $57,290 or more per year, whereas food service managers in the same percentile earned an annual median salary of $92,410.
 Since food service managers and staff supervisors have similar duties to brew house supervisors, they may expect to earn an annual median salary within a similar range.

-The top-paying states for staff supervisors in May 2015 included the District of Columbia, New Jersey, Rhode Island, Delaware, and Maryland, stated the BLS.
-Comparatively, the top-paying states for food service managers in that same year were New Jersey, Delaware, Rhode Island, New York, and Florida.
+The top-paying states for staff supervisors in May 2018 included the District of Columbia, New Jersey, Vermont, Rhode Island, and Hawaii, stated the BLS.
+Comparatively, the top-paying states for food service managers in that same year were New Jersey, Washington, New York, Delaware, and Connecticut.